We are specialised in creating world class coatings for various industry applications.

 All electrodes are made from two core components: a base and a coating.

-Titanium has the physical and chemical characteristics required to host the coating, while being able to resist to the chemically aggressive environments of the processes it is used in and is suitable for the current’s conduction.
+Titanium has the physical and chemical characteristics required to host the coating, is able to resist to the chemically aggressive environments of the processes it is used in while being ideal for the current’s conduction.

 Additionally, Titanium can be manufactured and worked to a wide range of shapes: sheets, nets, tubes, wires, complex manufactured products etc.